STMicroelectronics/STMems_Standard_C_drivers/README.md

 Every *sensor driver* folder contains:

-- `xxxxxxx_STdC\driver` : the C sensor driver (.h and .c) to be included in your project.
+- `xxxxxxx_STdC\driver` : this folder points to another repository which contains only the sensor driver files (.h and .c) to be included, or linked directly as a git submodule, in your project.
 Driver documentation can be generated using the [Doxygen](http://www.doxygen.org/) tool.
 - `xxxxxxx_STdC\example`:  examples showing how to integrate the C driver in a project.
 They are written for [STM32 Microcontrollers](https://www.st.com/en/microcontrollers.html) using the [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) tool, but they can be used as a guideline for every platform.
 - README: additional info about the specific driver.